Economic Development Administration Overview

-As the only federal government agency focused exclusively on economic development, EDA plays a critical role in fostering regional economic development efforts in communities across the nation.
-Our strategic investments foster job creation and attract private investment, through development of infrastructure and human capital, particularly in economically distressed areas of the United States.
+As the only Federal government agency focused exclusively on economic development, EDA currently plays a role in facilitating regional economic development efforts in communities across the nation.

-EDA’s flexible programs and structure enable innovation and nimble responsiveness to changing economic needs and conditions faced by its local and state government partners.
-Grants made under these programs are designed to leverage existing regional assets to support the implementation of economic development strategies that advance new ideas and creative approaches to achieve economic prosperity particularly in distressed communities.
+EDA’s flexible programs and structure enable nimble operations and allow for innovation and responsiveness to changing economic needs and conditions faced by its local and State government partners.
+Grants made under these programs are designed to leverage existing regional assets to support the implementation of economic development strategies that advance new ideas and creative approaches to advance economic prosperity in distressed communities.

-- The data presented in this report represent the official grant data for awards made by EDA in FY 2016.
+- The data presented in this report represent the official grant data for awards (organized by Applicant State) made by EDA in FY 2017.
 EDA has verified the data through a reconciliation process, conducted annually, between EDA’s grant management systems and the Department of Commerce’s accounting system.
-As such, any previously provided information regarding EDA awards made in FY 2016 should be viewed as a snapshot of the data available at the time of the data request and are subject to any changes, corrections, or updates as reflected within this report.
+As such, any previously provided information regarding EDA awards made in FY 2017 should be viewed as a snapshot of the data available at the time of the data request and are subject to any changes, corrections, or updates as reflected within this report.
 This includes, but is not limited to, revisions to the number, dollar amount, program classification and estimated impacts of specific grant awards.